Merry Christmas! May you live long and prosper this season.

 Things like fabric type, color, or intricacies of your logo design can also affect stitch count.

 We believe the technology behind the curtain deserves the same artistic appreciation as the front-end design.
-Website & graphic design combines function and beauty to create excitement, entertainment, and action.
+Website and graphic design combines function and beauty to create excitement, entertainment, and action.